 Open to juniors and seniors who would like to gain practical field experience in the computer industry.
 The intern will work under close supervision of both industry and department personnel.

-Prerequisite: CSCI 222, or junior/senior status
+Prerequisite: CSCI 222, or junior/senior status Repeatable: Maximum of 15 credits

 Business Information Systems Minor